-Some pros that are enticing to the digital nomad lifestyle are being location independent, flexible work schedules, choosing your destinations, meeting new people, and experiencing unlimited adventures.
+Some pros that are enticing to the digital nomad lifestyle are being location-independent, flexible work schedules, choosing your destinations, meeting new people, and experiencing unlimited adventures.

-The Remote Worker: This type of digital nomad is an employee of a company where their physical presence is not required.
-They have a steady paycheck, file taxes in their home country and can be anywhere in the world.
+The Remote Worker: This type of digital nomad is an employee of a company where physical presence is not required.
+They have a steady paycheck, file taxes in their home country, and can be anywhere in the world.
 This setup offers more stability, but can be limiting because you’ll need to adhere to certain set work hours.

 Basic Travel Documents for Digital Nomads

 The first thing to do is to make sure your passport is updated, so it won’t expire while you’re abroad and leave you stranded in a foreign country.
-Ensure your passport is valid for at least six months after your planned return to the country you currently call home.
+Ensure your passport is valid for at least six months after your planned return to the country you will call home.

 In addition to the original passport, prepare a few certified passport copies/scans of both front and back and passport-sized photos of yourself as well.
-If you need a new passport or want to learn more you can click here.
+If you need a new passport or want to learn more, you can click here.

 Gather information about the visa application process, necessary documents, and other requirements for your destination of choice.
 Apply early in order to avoid any last-minute troubles and delays.

 The visa application process may take a long time and rules vary from one region to another.